simplesamlphp/SAML-tracer/README.md

 SAML-tracer
 ===========

-SAML-tracer is a Firefox extension that aims to make debugging of SAML- and WS-Federation-communication between websites easier.
+SAML-tracer is a browser extension, available from the Firefox and Chrome extension stores, that aims to make debugging of SAML- and WS-Federation-communication between websites easier.
 It is a request logger that in addition to showing normal requests, also highlights and decodes SAML messages that are transmitted.